Introduction to

 An online seminar brought to you by Religion for Breakfast

-From Andrew Henry's YouTube channel about the academic study of religion, the Religion Department connects world experts of religion to global learning communities.
-Our classes are designed to be engaging, entertaining, and to accommodate multiple learning styles and schedules.
+From Andrew Henry's 1M+ subscriber YouTube channel about the academic study of religion, the Religion Department offers a way to learn deeply with world experts who understand the nuances.
+Our classes are designed to accommodate multiple learning styles and schedules.

 Your Instructor